 The Food Access and Security Initiative seeks to fund projects that answer the question: how can we strengthen the emergency food system?
 Within this scope, the Foundation is prioritizing three funding areas: Sector communication and collaboration Program sustainability and expansion Capacity building Additionally, projects must meet the following eligibility criteria: Established organizations that have been in existence for at least two years.
 Organizations and projects that serve Cambridge and those that live in or rely on Cambridge.
 Organizations with 501(c)3 status or a fiscal sponsor

-Starting July 14, 2023, interested organizations can submit a Letter of Interest to the Foundation’s Food Access and Security Initiative.
-All applicants will be notified if they have been invited to submit a full application by August 18, 2023.
-Final grant decisions will be made by October 1, 2023.
+Starting July 14, 2023, interested organizations submitted a Letter of Interest to the Foundation’s Food Access and Security Initiative.
+All applicants were notified whether or not they had been invited to submit a full application by August 18, 2023.
+Final grant decisions were announced in October.
 Please note that not all organizations that submit a Letter of Interest will be invited to submit a complete proposal and an invitation to submit a full proposal does not imply a guarantee of funding.